jodusan/dulex123.github.io/_posts/2016-10-09-docked-deep-learning.md

 ---
 layout: post
-title: Starting with DL frameworks
+title: Starting with deep learning frameworks
 category: posts
+summary: How not to setup frameworks.
 ---

 ***Notice: This 3min post can potentially save you ~14hrs of wasted time,